GrantWils23/Portfolio-Project-3---Python-Essentials/README.md

 The player will be able to see their ships marked with a '$' sign on their board whilst the other board will computer's pieces will remain hidden from the human user.

-Hit ships will be marked with a 'X' whilse missed targets will show a '@'.
+Hit ships will be marked with a '@' whilst missed targets will show a 'X'.

 The user and the player both take turns to hit one anothers ships by taking guesses to where they are on the board by giving a grid coordanate that fits the board size.